 - Stanford University Hospital and Clinics: $4.1 million

 In general, companies much prefer settling cases out of court versus going to trial.
 But that is especially true with data breach lawsuits, because there is almost no court precedent for these kinds of cases.
 Companies like Home Depot and Sony have no idea what would happen if they went to trial to fight a data breach suit, which is a scary prospect.

 Neiman Marcus Ruling Bodes Well for Data Breach Suits

 That fear was heightened last summer when a panel of judges ruled that the Neiman Marcus data breach lawsuit (which had previously been thrown out) could proceed.
 The panel determined that it was reasonably likely that the plaintiffs would suffer injuries from the theft of their personal and financial data.

 It’s a significant ruling because it means that the potential for theft or financial loss is legitimate grounds for a suit, even if said theft or loss has yet to occur.
 In other words, the Neiman Marcus case bodes well for the plaintiffs in current and future data breach lawsuits.

 Our attorneys are currently investigating exactly these kinds of lawsuits.
 At Morgan & Morgan, we are dedicated to helping consumers hold companies accountable for these invasive data breaches.
 We have a long and successful history of battling large corporations—and winning.
 Against Big Tobacco, we won $90 million in verdicts and settlements.

-If your credit card information, social security number, or other private information was stolen as a result of a data breach, we would like to hear from you.
+If your credit card information, social security number, or other private information was stolen in a data breach, and you suffered financial harm as a result, we would like to hear from you.
 For a free consultation, complete a free, no-obligation case review today.